-Many people find brooches and pins old-fashioned, but I find that in an era of statement necklaces, brooches and pins can serve the purpose in a more original way.
+Many people find brooches and pins old-fashioned, but I find that in an era of statement necklaces, brooches and pins can serve the purpose more originally.

 I particularly love making vignettes or collages with them, and I have plenty of antique pieces to mix and match.
-I also love tortoise shell, and wear it ALL THE TIME!
-Just like leopard (which mixes beautifully with it!), I consider it an elegant neutral.
+I also love tortoiseshell and wear it ALL THE TIME!
+Just like a leopard (which mixes beautifully with it!), I consider it an elegant neutral.

 In this outfit, I’m wearing a vintage Lea Stein turtle brooch and antique ivory cuffs from the 1930s, both of which are favorites.
 I’m also wearing a lizard and tortoise bag that belonged to my mom.

 In addition to being a university professor, I am also a professional and corporate speaker, so I wore this to deliver a workshop to a group of executives.
-I wanted to look polished and feminine, but also feel comfortable moving around, so this was the perfect choice.
-It’s classic, but still shows a bit of personality, especially with the ethnic print on the skirt.
+I wanted to look polished and feminine but feel comfortable moving around, so this was a perfect choice.
+It’s classic but still shows a bit of personality, especially with the ethnic print on the skirt.

 LOOK #5 Dressy Shorts

 I loved this outfit because it features this blouse that my mom made for me.
 I adore it!
 It’s feminine, ethereal, romantic, sexy, and unusual.
 I was going to pair it with a white silk pencil skirt originally, but it was so hot that I relied on my favorite pair of shorts.

 I also love ankle-tie shoes and sandals, whether they have straps or ribbons, which is why I usually tie ribbons to my sling-back shoes, like in this case.